 Hispanic Christmas food is full of exquisite flavors and varies dramatically from area to area.
-In South America, served dishes are completely different from what you would eat in Spain on Christmas Eve.
+In Latin America, served dishes are completely different from what you would eat in Spain on Christmas Eve.

-This rich variety brings unique tastes that you should try for yourself, so join us in this gastronomic adventure and try new flavors for your Christmas.
+This rich variety brings unique tastes that you should try for yourself, so join us in this gastronomic adventure and try new flavours for your Christmas.

 Ready to feast?